| |

 tree, and soon afterwards, about five million years ago, Africa itself began

-to crack along its eastern section, leading to the formation of the Red Sea and
+to crack along its eastern ridge, leading to the formation of the Red

-the emergence of the great Rift Valleys: one running from Abyssinia to Lake Victoria,
+Sea and the emergence of the great Rift Valleys: one running from Abyssinia to

-and the other from Victoria to the Zambesi.
-It was suggested that the
+Lake Victoria, and the other from Victoria to the Zambesi.
+It was suggested that

-more sediments preserve more fossils and hence the abundance of
+more sediments preserves more fossils and hence the abundance of

 fossil records in East Africa.